Skip to content

 What’s great about many YouTube accounts is that they ensure that each lesson is short and sweet.
 This makes it easier to stay focused and concentrated without getting distracted or fatigued.

 Another great thing about YouTube videos is that they are engaging, but not distracting like study groups might be.
-While it may be fun to study with friends, it can be easy to drift off in conversation and talk about things that have nothing to do with studying.
+While it may be fun to study with friends, it can be easy to get sidetracked in conversation and discuss topics that have nothing to do with studying.

 Most YouTube channels also have organized playlists.
 This means that each lesson is given in the correct order of how you should learn the subject.